-It can be accessed by clicking, on the top-menu, > View > Inter-rater Reliability.
+It can be accessed by clicking, on the top-menu: > View > Inter-Rater Reliability.
+Or use the button highlighted in blue to the left.

 Please note: ONLY the owner of a project can set up IRR on their project; other users may not.